SK8-PTY-LTD/StartUp/temp.md

 	1. Who're in charge of those shops?
 1. What does the current system look like?
 1. What's your current role?
 What's taking up most of your time?
-1. What is your strength over your competitor?
-So we can amplify using IT.

 # Questions on Future System